project-open-data/project-open-data.github.io/catalog.md

 Machine-Readable Format
 -----------------------

 All information deemed "machine-readable" required in this policy must be described in the JSON file format, with the option of RDFa Lite and XML as well.
-See [this specification](/schema/) for the required schema.
+See the [Project Open Data metadata schema](/v1.1/schema/) for the required schema.
 Agencies must post their files at agency.gov/data.json (and optionally at /data.html or data.xml as well).
 Additionally, the web page which reads and formats these files must be posted at /data/index.html (or /data.html).
 The files should be updated a minimum of monthly.
 It is our intent that future publications of Data.gov will simply crawl for all agency.gov/data.json to populate Data.gov.

 Implementing
 ------------

-To fulfill the requirements of this memorandum, agencies should begin to describe datasets as a catalog using the vocabulary of the [Project Open Data metadata schema](/schema/).
+To fulfill the requirements of this memorandum, agencies should begin to describe datasets as a catalog using the vocabulary of the [Project Open Data metadata schema](/v1.1/schema/).
 This catalog is to be published as a standalone JSON file at `agency.gov/data.json`.
 Agencies may optionally also publish it with RDFa Lite, either embedded within a HTML page which include human readable markups (e.g., `agency.gov/data.html`) or as an XML file (e.g., `agency.gov/data.xml`).

 ### JSON